Every accredited Nurse Practitioner program is held to the same outcome standard, but not the same assessment infrastructure.

 - Clinical reasoning is inferred rather than directly observed

-- It becomes difficult to distinguish mastery over memorization
+- It becomes difficult to distinguish mastery from memorization

 When reasoning gaps go undetected early, they often surface later during higher-stakes evaluations, when remediation becomes more disruptive for both students and programs.